-8. The eligibility for availing reservation against the vacancies reserved for the persons with benchmark disability shall be the same as prescribed in "The Persons with Disability (Equal Opportunities, Protection of Rights and Full Participation) Act, 1995."
+8. The eligibility for availing reservation against the vacancies reserved for the persons with benchmark disability shall be the same as prescribed in "The Rights of Persons with Disabilities Act, 2016": Reservation in vacancies for IFoS is granted only to (a) low vision; (b) Partially deaf; and (c) locomotor disability (sub-category: leprosy cured and acid attack victims only).

-Provided further that the persons with benchmark disability shall also be required to meet special eligibility criteria in terms of physical requirements/functional classification (abilities/disabilities) consistent with requirements of the identified Service/Post as may be prescribed by its Cadre Controlling Authority.
-A list of Services identified suitable for person with benchmark disability Category along with the physical requirements and functional classifications.
+Provided further that the persons with benchmark disability shall also be required to meet special eligibility criteria in terms of physical requirements/functional classification (abilities/disabilities) consistent with requirements of the identified service/post as may be prescribed by its cadre controlling authority.